Menu Close

 What to expect after you make a third-party claim:

-- The CRT will review your third-party claim application form.
+1. The CRT will review your third-party claim application form.
 We’ll contact you if information is missing or needs clarification, or if we haven’t received your fee payment.
+If we don’t receive the information or payment, we may decide not to issue a Dispute Notice for the third-party claim.

-- If your application is accepted, we’ll generate an official CRT Dispute Notice and email it to you.
+2. If your third-party claim application is accepted, we’ll generate an official CRT Dispute Notice and email it to you.

-- Wait for the respondents to respond to the claim.
+4. Wait for the respondents to respond to the third-party claim Dispute Notice.
+Once they respond, we’ll contact you with next steps.